titobsala/Raska/USER_GUIDE.md

 ## Interactive TUI Mode

 **NEW**: Rask includes a comprehensive Terminal User Interface (TUI) that provides a modern, interactive project management experience directly in your terminal.

+**🔧 Recent Improvements**: Navigation freezing issues in the project switcher have been resolved with caching optimizations, providing a much smoother user experience.

 ### Launching the TUI